 France opted for gradual, controlled liberalization: the group of what were known as “eligible‘ customers - those able to change supplier as they wish and choose products at uncontrolled prices - was extended stage by stage:

 The liberalization of the natural gas market in Europe applies to both production (gas extraction) and supply.
 The running of gas transport and distribution facilities remains in public hands, with no competition.
 All natural gas suppliers are entitled to use these facilities under terms which are objectively defined, transparent and non-discriminatory.

 Since 1946 Engie (former GDF-Suez) had been supplying gas to 95% of mainland France, the remaining 5% being supplied by Local Gas Distributors (ELDs), each of which also had a monopoly in its area.

 The organizations involved

-The first stage in liberalizing the market came in 2006 when the two historic suppliers (GDF and EDF) changed status from public enterprises to separate public corporations, each of which was then split up into three subsidiary divisions: one for marketing (the business opened up to competition) and two others for running the distribution grids (obliged to treat all suppliers alike).
+The first stage in liberalizing the market came in 2006 when the two historic suppliers (Engie and EDF) changed status from public enterprises to separate public corporations, each of which was then split up into three subsidiary divisions: one for marketing (the business opened up to competition) and two others for running the distribution grids (obliged to treat all suppliers alike).

 The distribution management portion is still the subject of co-operation agreements between the two organizations traditionally involved, for meter readings and other purposes.